 This flaw in their thinking didn’t just happen, it started a long time ago.
 It happened the first time someone told them, as a child, that they were not good enough.
 They were not smart enough to get that good-paying job.
 They were not ambitious enough to change on their own.

 It wasn’t that you were not good enough, it’s that your interest was not piqued.

-So, as you look forward into the new year, write down all the things in your life that you feel content with.
-Ask yourself, “Could it be better?”
-If you answer yes, you must write down how it could be better and how it will make you feel better.
+So, as you look forward to the new year, write down all the things in your life that you feel content with.
+Ask yourself, “could it be better?”
+If you answer yes, you must write it down.
+Write about how it could be better and how it will make you feel better.
 You will then realize what you need to do, what action you need to take to get back on the path of ambitious contentment and not remain satisfied with the contentment model that others display.

 - Are you just content with your life, or is something missing?

 - Are you content because everybody else around you seems to be content?